Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Polytopic parametrizations for control

-As opposed to linear model order reduction approaches, where the state is parametrized in a linear subspace, in polytopic autoencoders (PAEs), the state is represented through coordinates with respect to vertices of an $R$-dimensional polytope.
-As a polytope is bounded, without loss of generality, the vertices $\tilde{v}_{k}$ can be scaled and shifted such that the coordinates $\theta(t) \in \R^{R}$ that represent the reconstruction $\tilde{v}(t)$ in the polytope will be positive and sum up to one, i.e.,
+In polytopic autoencoders (PAEs), the state is represented through generalized barycentric coordinates with respect to $R \in \N$ vertices $\{ \tilde{x}_{k} \}_{k = 1}^{R} \subset \R^{n}$ of a polytope; see, e.g., our previous work~\cite{HeiK24} for a more detailed introduction.
+As a polytope is bounded, one can always assume without loss of generality that the coordinates $\rho(t) \in \R^{R}$ in the reconstruction will be positive and sum up to one, i.e., for the $\tilde x(t)$ in the polytope it holds that

+An immediate advantage of the polytopic parametrization for the intended controller design through series expansions results from the boundedness of the reconstruction, which keeps the controller gains bounded so that we can expect good approximations in series expansions while possible scaling issues will be detected when precomputing the expansion coefficients.

-This design is not capable of exactly parametrizing a target value $v^{*} = 0$ unless the support vectors $\tv_{k}$ come with a specific linear dependency.
-To explicitly enable the reconstruction of the zero target value and to ensure that the series expansion of the SDRE is about $\theta(\tv) = 0$, we include $\tv_{0} = 0$ in the reconstruction basis of the training, where we impose the positivity and summation constraint on the $\theta$ variable extended by $\theta_{0}$, i.e.,
+For the application in controller design, the consistency at the target state $\xs$ is important.
+We note that a design like~\cref{eq:polytopic-reconstruction} is not capable of exactly parametrizing a target value $\xs = 0$ unless the vertices $\tx_{k}$ come with a specific linear dependency.
+Moreover, for the intended series expansions around the target state, accuracy is guaranteed if $\|\rho(t)\|$ is small, which, however, contradicts the summation condition in \eqref{eq:polytopic-reconstruction}.
+To address these two requirements, we include $\tx_{0} = 0$ in the training of the reconstruction basis, where we impose the positivity and summation constraint on the $\rho$ variable extended by $\rho_{0}$, i.e.,